Find Grad Schools

 8 Yearly Graduations

 The 16th most popular school in the country for english language & literature majors who are seeking their graduate certificate is Northern Arizona University.
 Roughly 29,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,015 per year, while in-state graduate students, on average, pay $11,674 per year.
+The average in-state tuition for full-time undergraduates is $10,644 per year, while in-state graduate students, on average, pay $11,103 per year.
 During the most recent year for which we have data, 8 people received their graduate certificate in english language & literature from NAU.
+About 80% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 #16